M&A Roundtable: What are the “Must Haves” for Every Portfolio Company When it Comes to Cyber?

 Johnathan Gilbert (11:55):

 Yeah, that's great, and I think one of the great things as well is while there's a lot of work that goes into it, it's actually fair, very economical in the feedback that we've received from clients.
 So that's a pretty effective tool and a needed one.
 But Mike, I know we touched on insurance a little bit, and certainly, you know, Alliant M&A is in a very unique position to both assess the cybersecurity posture at a company prior to acquisition or after and then also design the insurance program based on everything we've learned from your and Chad's findings and your team.
-Why don't you talk a little bit about the landscape for insurance today and how that's changed over the last few years?
+Why don't you talk a little bit about the landscape of insurance today and how that's changed over the last few years?
 Great question.
-There's no secret that cyber-attacks at all types have been on the rise for a long time and you know, they really spiked during the pandemic.
+There's no secret that cyber-attacks of all types have been on the rise for a long time and you know, they really spiked during the pandemic.

 Michael Dolezal (12:43):

 You know, we're starting to see the frequency actually dip a little from the heightened pandemic levels, but the incidents and the cost are still increasing year over year.
 Insurers we've seen have responded, you know, to the rapid increase in claims over the past three to four years with increases in premiums ranging anywhere from, you know, 15% to 40%.
 We are seeing carriers becoming much more involved, you know, during the underwriting to ensure sound network fundamentals and companies seeking cyber insurance with weak controls are seeing co-insurance and other restrictive covenants.
 Another trend we're seeing is for companies with subpar cyber controls and network fundamentals who have existing coverage, obtaining renewals for them is becoming incredibly challenging.
 And then lastly, something Chad mentioned earlier, we're also seeing some sponsors delayed deal announcements, so MFA gets implemented for example.